 Temporary blindness.
 Have you heard of it?
 Chances are, you’ve probably experienced it.
 Think of a time on the job when you’ve gone from inside a building to outside and it’s extremely sunny.
 The change forces you to squint while you wait for your pupils to constrict and properly adjust to the brightness.
 During this time, you’re temporarily unable to see.
 Do this several times in a day and your eyes start to become strained and fatigued, which inevitably can cause eye irritability and headaches.

-These changing light conditions would benefit from a Silver Mirror 53% lens tint.
-Silver Mirror keeps pupil change and eye strain to a minimum.
-A Silver Mirror tint is halfway between a clear and a gray lens and helps with brightness and sun glare, but also allows you to see well in shaded areas.
+A Silver Mirror tint is halfway between a clear lens and a gray lens and helps with brightness and sun glare, but also allows you to see well in shaded areas.
 Many workers in the safety industry refer to this as an “indoor/outdoor” lens tint.
 Its main purpose is to help with clear vision when you’re frequently going between the two.
 Silver Mirror keeps pupil change and eye strain to a minimum.

-Wonder what lens tint may be right for your application?
-Contact one of our Safety Solutions Specialists today at 1-616-459-4144 or at email@example.com.
+If you’re unsure of which lens tint may be right for you, contact one of our Solutions Specialists today at 1-616-459-4144 or at email@example.com.